waleedalmutiry/EpiILMCT/README.md

 ## License

 This project is licensed under the GNU General Public License,  version 3 - see the (http://www.r-project.org/Licenses/GPL-3) file for details.

-## Acknowledgments
-This project was funded by the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), the Natural Sciences and Engineering Research Council of Canada (NSERC), Qassim University through the Saudi Arabian Cultural Bureau in Canada, and the University of Calgary Eyes High Post Doctoral Scholarship scheme.